How We Keep Our Kitchen Safe and Organized with Kids

 Spice rack organization

-This lazy susan and this turntable have made my spice rack and other kitchen condiments easy to find!
+This lazy susan and turntable have made my spice rack and other kitchen condiments easy to find!
 Condiments are in this cabinet since it’s close to the stove, and I used painter’s tape to make removable labels in our minority language, Chinese.
 For round surfaces, I recommend painter’s tape because it has more grip compared to Post-It tape.

 We also keep our visual timer right on this countertop!